sachya10/github-sachin/readme.md

-default branch is always master.
+Default branch is always master.
+Always work on branches not on master (source of truth) Master to main was changed officially by OEM.